-For instance, you won’t be able to customize your PC or laptop, meaning features like themes, lock screen, colors, fonts, and taskbar will return to their default settings (if you customized them).
+For instance, you won’t be able to customize your PC or laptop, meaning features like themes, lock screen, colors, fonts, and taskbar will return to their default settings (if you customize them).

 A persistent watermark will also appear towards the bottom of the screen, requesting you to activate the OS.
-Windows will also send you constant notifications reminding you to activate your Windows 10 to make the most of the OS.
+Windows will also send you constant notifications reminding you to activate it to make the most of the OS.

-In addition to limited customization, some features will also be disabled, such as Dark Mode, Focus assist, and Windows Hello.
+In addition to limited customization, some features will be disabled, such as Dark Mode, Focus Assist, and Windows Hello.
 Your updates will also be limited as you won’t receive as many updates as you would when using an activated OS.

 Will activating Windows 10 delete my files?

-Activating Windows 10 won’t harm your files, as all your files and stored data will remain safe before and after activating Windows 10.
+Activating Windows 10 won’t harm your files, as all your files and stored data will remain safe before and after activating it.

-The Windows 10 activation process is fairly simple as you’ll only need to enter the key and complete the process.
+The activation process is fairly simple.
+You’ll only need to enter the key and complete the process.

-While nothing much will change in terms of files, apps, settings, and software after activating the OS, you’ll gain access to features that were initially inaccessible.
+While nothing much will change regarding files, apps, settings, and software after activating the OS, you’ll gain access to initially inaccessible features.

 Is it advisable to use cracked keys?

-Although once a popular way to avoid the purchase of genuine Windows versions, the use of cracked keys is both unadvisable and outdated.
+Although once a popular way to avoid purchasing genuine Windows versions, using cracked keys is both unadvisable and outdated.

-They’re rarely functional and will, on most occasions, expose clients to the risk of viruses, trojans, and unnecessary ads.
+They’re rarely functional and will often expose clients to the risk of viruses, trojans, and unnecessary ads.

 Most online merchants selling cracked keys request upfront Paypal or Bitcoin payments, claiming to give you unbelievable discounts.